-2 Create a SAS General Server user on your server machine.
+2 Create a SAS General Server user that can be authenticated on your server machine.
 This account is used by the object spawner to launch stored process servers.
 This account will need access to any OS resources required by running stored processes.
 The initial install sets up this single account for load balanced, stored process server usage.
 Additional server accounts can be created to give different levels of access as required.